 STAFF: Guideline 3, Policy 9 of Cornerstone 2020 calls for protection of the character of residential areas, roadway corridors and public spaces from visual intrusions and mitigation when appropriate.
 Guideline 3, Policies 21 and 22 call for appropriate transitions between uses that are substantially different in scale and intensity or density, and mitigation of the impact caused when incompatible developments occur adjacent to one another through the use of landscaped buffer yards, vegetative berms and setback requirements to address issues such as outdoor lighting, lights from automobiles, illuminated signs, loud noise, odors, smoke, automobile exhaust or other noxious smells, dust and dirt, litter, junk, outdoor storage, and visual nuisances.
 Guideline 3, Policy 24 states that parking, loading and delivery areas located adjacent to residential areas should be designed to minimize impacts from noise, lights and other potential impacts, and that parking and circulation areas adjacent to streets should be screened or buffered.
 Guideline 13, Policy 4 calls for ensuring appropriate landscape design standards for different land uses within urbanized, suburban, and rural areas.
-Guideline 13, Policy 6 calls for screening and buffering to mitigate adjacent incompatible uses.
+Guideline 13.
+Policy 6 calls for screening and buffering to mitigate adjacent incompatible uses.
 The intent of landscape buffer areas is to create suitable transitions where varying forms of development adjoin, to minimize the negative impacts resulting from adjoining incompatible land uses, to decrease storm water runoff volumes and velocities associated with impervious surfaces, and to filter airborne and waterborne pollutants.
-The proposal is utilizing the existing building footprint where a buffer between the existing commercial and adjacent residential has never existed.
-The historic nature of the commercial nature of the site and the adjacent historical residential suggests that these uses are compatible without a buffer.
+The building is existing and there are no proposed changes to the outside of the lot or structure so the site is compatible with the adjacent property as it exists.